MdSaifAli063/React-Color-Picker/README.md

 💡 Every little improvement helps make this project better for everyone.

-## License
+## 📜 License

+🪪 MIT License
-MIT License - feel free to use this project for learning or your own applications.
+Feel free to use this project for learning or in your own apps.